 Shrimp Curry (5 stars) – This is by far one of the best backpacking meals that Happy Yak makes.
 It is very tasty with unique flavors that cook up just right.
 If you like curry then this is a great option for the backcountry.

-Mediterranean Pork (2 stars) – We have found that pork is a hard thing to rehydrate and this Happy Yak meal was no different.
+Mediterranean Pork (2 stars) – In our experience pork is a hard thing to rehydrate and this Happy Yak meal was no exception.
 The pork was very tough.
 While the taste was okay, we found the meal to be overly salty.

 The Best Backpacking Meals Reviewed